xayaank/SecCRY/README.md

 Disclaimer: This tool is provided as-is without warranty.
 It has not been independently security audited and should not be treated as guaranteed protection against all threats.
 Users should always keep backups of important data.

-License: MIT License (see LICENSE file for full terms)
+License: PolyForm Noncommercial 1.0.0 (see LICENSE file for full terms)

 Core Contributors: Ayaan Khan (Lead Developer & Publisher) - Suleiman Sheikh (Contributor) - Rajesh Patel (Contributor)